-Full Text of Benedict XVI’s Letter to Mons.
+Full Text of Benedict XVI’s Letter to Msgr.
 Viganò

 He also says the books “show, rightly, that Pope Francis is a man of profound philosophical and theological formation, and they therefore help to see the inner continuity between the two pontificates, despite all the differences of style and temperament.”

-But the paragraph at the end, Benedict admits to not having read the 11 volumes due to “physical reasons” and other commitments.
+But in the paragraph at the end, Benedict admits to not having fully read the 11 volumes due to “physical reasons” and other commitments.

 It’s not clear why the Vatican did not publish the full text but only an obscure photo of the first page, with the final paragraph covered by the 11 books and Benedict's signature at the bottom (see above), although Msgr.
 Viganò did read out the full text of the letter at yesterday's presentation.

-The Register contacted Benedict XVI's secretary Archbishop Georg Gänswein yesterday for clarification on the letter and to explain what “inner continuity” means but he has not responded.
+The Register contacted Benedict XVI's secretary Archbishop Georg Gänswein yesterday for clarification of the letter and to explain what “inner continuity” means but he has not responded.

 Here below is the full text (my translation):